Dial Up Motive

 Have a lovely morning, afternoon or good night.

-Sales are in an all time high, costs are going down and all your projection charts are moving up into the right.
+So you run a successful business through your ecommerce platform, sales are in an all time high, costs are going down, and all your projection charts are moving up into the right.

 One morning, you wake up and log into your science analytics platform to check on current sales and see that nothing has sold recently.